nchoin/Interactive-Quiz/README.md

 # Interactive-Quiz
-This is a quiz focusing on JavaScript fundamentals.
-It includes multiple choice and true and false questions as well as a timer and score keeper.
+This is a quiz focusing on the DDC, Dewey Decimal Classification.
+It will include questions related to call numbers and topics in the DDC as well as the person who created the DDC system.
+The format includes multiple choice and true and false questions as well as a timer and score keeper.
 /*Ideas for how to make the quiz - what pieces do I need to make:
 1. I need to make a timer with a start button.
 2. The button should trigger two events